ckan/ckan/doc/maintaining/installing/deployment.rst

 3. Create the WSGI Server
 -------------------------

-Make sure you have activated the Python virtual environment before running these commands:  |activate|
+Make sure you have activated the Python virtual environment before running this commands:  ``|activate|``

 uwsgi
 -----

 Run ``pip install uwsgi``
-Create the uwsgi configuration file ``/etc/ckan/default/ckan-uwsgi.ini``
+The uwsgi configuration file can be copied from the CKAN distribution:
+ ``cp /usr/lib/ckan/default/src/ckan/ckan-uwsgi.ini /etc/ckan/default/``

+ Here is the file:

 .. parsed-literal::
     [uwsgi]